guilhermecostacw/notifier/README.md

 - **Message Templates**: Create, update, delete, and list message templates with placeholders for customer data, supporting multiple languages (primary and English).
 - **Messages**: Send SMS messages using Twilio, with support for templates, recent message checks, and language selection based on customer phone number.
 - **Credentials Management**: Secure storage and retrieval of sensitive information using Rails encrypted credentials.
+- **Prometheus Instrumentation**: Monitor application metrics with Prometheus for enhanced observability and performance tracking.
+- **Test Coverage**: Includes a suite of tests to ensure the correctness and reliability of its features.

 ## Getting Started